 c.
 You don’t need to be a permanent resident or work in Thailand

 d.
 You don’t need a Thai spouse or a work permit

 e.
-You can use your oversea income as reference
+You can use your oversea income as a reference

 h.
 Self dwelling or investment (renting out) are both okay

 i.
-Loan is available for both complete or off-plan condo projects.
+The loan is available for both complete or off-plan condo projects.